Schools, businesses expand career connections

 Andrea Levinsky, the extended learning opportunities coordinator at Portland High School said she has about 30 students participating in internships this fall semester, which is about the same as participated all of last school year.

 “It’s really exciting to see so many more students engaged,” she said.
-Students at Portland High, Levinsky said, are working with a large variety of businesses from the Maine Medical Center Research Institute to the Maine Historical Society.
+Students at Portland High, Levinsky said, are working with a large variety of businesses from the Maine Medical Center Research Institute to the New England Historical Society.

 She said joining C3 “was an easy decision because it’s an incredible opportunity” to connect with colleagues and get access to resources.
-Levinsky said Portland High has one of the biggest and longest-running career exploration programs in the state and said the internships often lead to jobs and networking.
+Levinsky said Portland High has one of the biggest and longest-running internship programs in the state and said the internships offered often lead to jobs and networking.

 For the businesses, she said it’s critical to expose students to their field of work particularly with the ongoing labor shortage.